suika3-community/suika3/README.md

 for high performance, long-term maintainability, and broad platform support through native implementations (primarily in C).

-### Is this a competitor toexisting engines such as Ren'Py, Unity, or Godot?
+### Is this a competitor to existing engines such as Ren'Py, Unity, or Godot?

 Rather than being competitors, we target different problem areas.
 Suika3 clearly states its direction as "creating a